Mary L. Felder -- Orangeburg

-ORANGEBURG -- Funeral services for Mary L. Felder, 83, of 1313 Hillsboro Road, Orangeburg, will be held at 12 p.m.
-Friday, March 6, at Glover's Funeral Home Chapel with the Rev. Kortney Haigler officiating.
+ORANGEBURG -- The funeral for Mrs. Mary L. Felder, 83, of 1313 Hillsboro Road, will be held at noon Friday, March 6, 2020, at Glover's Funeral Home Chapel, with the Rev. Kortney Haigler officiating.

 You have free articles remaining.

-To plant a tree in memory of Mary Felder as a living tribute, please visit Tribute Store.
+To send flowers to the family of Mary Felder, please visit Tribute Store.

 Post a comment as